stg-tud/Bismuth/Modules/Tabular/README.md

 ## Design
 - Rows and columns: identified by stable ids in an ordered list
-- Cell contents: map of row/column id pair to cell content
+- Cell contents: map of row/column id pair to cell content.
+Deleted rows/columns may leave tombstoned cell entries; these can de deleted by `purgeTombstones()`.
+This does change semantics as these cells then cannot be revived.
-- Ranges: modeled on markers&mdash;for beginning and end per dimension in the `ReplicatedUniqueList`s of row/column ids.
+- Ranges: implemented with markers—named anchors in the 1-D lists of row/column ids.
+A marker points to a concrete element id and therefore follows moves/updates.
+On deletion of its element it reacts according to its `MarkerRemovalBehavior`: Successor → jump to next element; Predecessor → jump to previous; None → marker is removed.

 ### Ordered list implementation
 - `ReplicatedUniqueList`: wrapper around `ReplicatedList`